oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ![Community library](images/Webpage-Guide/communitylibrary.png)

+- To populate the Community Library Page:See [Community Library](#9-community-library)

-### Contact
+### Contact Page

 - **Description:**
-Allows users to contact the Oppia team, submit feedback, and learn how to get involved with the Oppia project.
+Contact Page allows to connect with the Oppia team,share your feedback, ask questions, and discover how to join our global community of contributors.

 - **Url:**
 /contact